psadmin-io/talk.psft-oci-instance-pool/slides/provision.md

 * Get DPK files from CM dpk files repo, then deploy a midtier setup

 ---

+# cloud-init Pool Setup

+Use `cloud-init` to setup and run DPK install

+1. Determine what is needed but not in image
+--
+    * Dynamic config
+--
+    * Packages not included in platform images
+--
+    * Package updates
+--
+1. Determine how to leverage DPK
+--
+    * Standard DPK bootstrap, `psft_customization.yaml`
+--
+    * DPK helper scripts(`ioco`) and modules(`psadminio-io_portalwar`)
+--
+1. Pick an approach to `cloud-init` `user_data` and write script --
+1. Create a template instance that includes the `cloud-init` script --
+1. Create Instance Configuration, then Instance Pool

+---
 class: center, middle, gray

 # Demo